toyxyz/toyxyz_train/duplicator_lora/README.md

 Put these batch files in the sd-scripts folder.

+Each batch file must be modified with the path and parameters of the dataset you prepared before running it.

 ## Run_duplicator.bat

 Train the lora using image a, then merge it into the base model, train image b on the merged model, and make the difference between image a and image b lora.